top of page

 A few years later, circumnavigating Catalina Island with a girlfriend, I paddled past a cove and turned to see a large dorsal fin rise from the surface of the sea.
 The creature made straight for my kayak, torpedo-like.
 It got closer.
 It was a tiger shark as long as the kayak.
 There was a smaller shark alongside it.
 I froze as these magnificent killers of the sea circled the kayak.
 They descended back into the depths of the sea and we hastened to shore.
 Once again, I was defenseless.
 I had gotten rid of my first gun after moving abroad.
 After that scare, I decided to buy another one.

 The objective was never to harm the animals, but to startle them if they got too close.
 Mostly, the gun provided reassurance.
-At the time, I didn't have many experiences with bears, sharks, coyotes or other wild animals- except man, the most dangerous predator of them all.
-I spent days, weeks and months at a time in the wilderness and slept easier with my gun under the pillow.
+At the time, I didn't have many experiences with bears, sharks, coyotes or other wild animals- except men, the most dangerous predator of them all.
+I spent days, weeks and months at a time in the wilderness and slept easier with my gun under my pillow.

 Outdoors, I would practice target shooting for fun.
 I enjoyed testing my aim and improving my marksmanship- steadying the breath, quieting my mind, focusing, adjusting my sights, and calculating ballistic factors like wind direction, sheer, distance, and atmospheric conditions.
 Competitive shooting could easily have been a hobby.